 If you keep getting assigned matters in Lubbock, Texas, while your counterparts jet overseas with the firm’s most important client, it’s likely that Buddy Holly’s career is not the only one destined to meet a fiery end.

 Ensure you become a legend for the right reasons at your law firm.
 Decide if any of the following explain why your boss may (defensibly) hate you, and if these reasons would hold up in court.

 The first reason your boss may show deference to other associates over you is obvious—you underperform.
 Your work is not as detailed, comprehensive, or knowledgeable as that of your colleagues.

 If you’re continually overlooked for the firm’s most interesting and profitable cases, it’s likely your superior doesn’t think your work is up to snuff.
 Make a change quick or you’ll be stuck with hours of tedious doc review with the firm’s most micro-managing partners instead.

-So, what can you do to turn around this doomsday plane?
+So, how can you turn around this doomsday plane?

 Listen carefully to your performance review.
 Your supervisor has included points for improvement.
-It’s important to follow them.
+It’s important to follow through.

 Next, be proactive.
 Ask to meet with your boss about your recent performance.

 Finally, don’t argue.
 If your supervisor ticks the box “satisfactory” and not “superior,” like any American customer, the boss knows best.
-Work hard over time to earn trust and admiration–you can never win respect from an argument.
+Work hard over time to earn trust and admiration.
+Unlike court cases, you can’t win respect from an argument.

 Complaint #2.
 You’re always late.